 To resolve the singularities of $\VV$, we want to keep the toric structure of $\VV$ so we need to construct a toric resolution.
 By this we mean that the map $\pi: \tilde \VV \to \VV$ is a $\C^{*k}$-equivariant map that is one to one on the torus $\TT^k$.
 From the point of view of rings, the coordinate ring of the torus now substitutes for the function field $K$ and everything gets $\Z^k$-graded.

 This enables us to define \emph{toric orders}. \begin{definition} Let $R\subset T=\C[X_1,X_1^{-1},\dots, X_k,X_k^{-1}]$ be the coordinate ring of a toric variety.
-A toric $R$-order $A$ is a $\Z^k$-graded $R$-subalgebra of $\Mat_n(T)$ that is a finitely generated $R$-module and \begin{itemize} \item[TO1] $A \cdot T = \Mat_n(T)$ \item[TO2] $R^{\oplus n}\subset A$ \end{itemize} \end{definition} Toric orders are special orders, so we can also reconstruct $R$ and $A$ from the invariant and equivariant maps on $\Trep A$.
+A toric $R$-order $A$ is a positively $\Z^k$-graded $R$-subalgebra of $\Mat_n(T)$ that is a finitely generated $R$-module and \begin{itemize} \item[TO1] $A \cdot T = \Mat_n(T)$ \item[TO2] $R^{\oplus n}\subset A$ \end{itemize} \end{definition} \begin{remark} By positively $\Z^k$-graded, we mean there is a vector $u \in \Z^k$ such that if there are nonzero homogeneous elements with degree $v\in\Z^k \setminus\{0\}$, then $u\cdot v>0$. \end{remark} Toric orders are special orders, so we can also reconstruct $R$ and $A$ from the invariant and equivariant maps on $\Trep A$.
 If we do this we leave the toric context because $\GL_n$ is not toric.
 However, with a slight modification we can make everything we said in the previous section work in the toric context.

 We can get rid of $\GL_n$ by looking at $\alpha$-dimensional representations with $\alpha=(1,\dots,1)$.
 Because of condition TO2, the standard idempotents $e_i \subset \Mat_n(\C) \subset \Mat_n(T)$ must sit in $A$.
 We now define